 Yes, Surfshark allows torrenting.

-Data is unlimited, P2P is allowed, and Surfshark operates using a true no-logs policy.
+Data is unlimited, P2P is allowed, and Surfshark operates with a true no-logs policy.
 When you start running a P2P app while connected to the VPN, Surfshark will automatically connect you to a special P2P server (the closest one available).

 In addition, all Surfshark apps have a built-in kill switch which will force my internet connection to drop if the VPN connection drops unexpectedly.
 Note that the kill switch is disabled by default but you can toggle it on in the app settings.